Discover Marsabit National Park

 Gates: There are two gates, Ahmed with an exit at Karare and Abdul to the park headquarters.

-Roads From Nairobi, the reserve is reached via Nanyuki and Isiolo, a distance of 570 km.
+Roads┬аFrom Nairobi, the reserve is reached via Nanyuki and Isiolo, a distance of 570 km.
 The road is paved up to Merille, leaving a distance of 120 km off Murram road that is only motorable by 4-wheel-drive vehicles during the dry season.

 By Air and Airstrips

-The reserve is 2 hours by air from Nairobi and is adequately served by a tarmac airstrip located about one kilometer from Marsabit town center and 4km from the Park’s main gate.
+The reserve is 2 hours by air from Nairobi and is adequately served by a tarmac airstrip located about one kilometer from Marsabit town center and 4km from the ParkтАЩs main gate.

-Safari Packages to Marsabit National Park
+Which are the available Safari Packages to Marsabit National Park?

-Other National Parks to visit
+Which Other National Parks to visit apart from Marsabit National Park

 Find other national parks related to Marsabit National Park that you either combined your safari with or get inspired to book them later on in your next adventures.
 The destinations are some of the best that you can visit that are close to Marsabit National Park.